 - Place a towel or flannel over your shoulder when you are carrying your baby upright.

 - Dress your baby in vests and sleepsuits, as they're easy to wash.

 - Pick a special sofa or chair for when you're sitting with your baby, and cover it with a throw or sheet.
 Have a spare cover so you can wash one while using another.

-- Use a washable cover on your baby's car seat or pushchair, and again, have a spare so you can wash one and use one.
+- Use a washable cover on your baby's car seat or pushchair.
+Again, have a spare so you can wash one and use one.

-- Pack extra sets of clothes for you and your baby, should you need it.
+- Pack extra sets of clothes for you and your baby.
 Also carry a a bag for soiled clothing.

 If you are coping with a baby who cries constantly and won't sleep, it's easy to feel overcome and exhausted.
 It can be helpful to get support for yourself and talk to others about managing your baby’s reflux from day to day.

-Crying over spilt milk Phone 0800 380 517.
-Gastric Reflux Support Network New Zealand.
+Crying over spilt milk – what is gastric reflux?
+Gastric Reflux Support Network, NZ